 The Evil Following MB is a capable, short-travel, 29er that slays berms and operates with confidence at blistering speeds.
 This bike is delightful when charging flow trails and inspires a healthy dose of frolicsome behavior.
 The Following tolerates steep, rocky, gnar but it greatly benefits from sneaky and intelligent line choice.
 One glance at this stealthy shredder and it is apparent that the Following is built for a fun and fast ride down the mountain.
 That said, climbing abilities are solid as long as you keep tabs on the location of your cranks on technical climbs.
 Pedal strikes can be a serious issue in both geometry settings.
-There is no mistaking the Following for zippy, short-travel, bikes like the Ibis Ripley or the Specialized Stumpjumper ST. It is more appropriate to compare the Evil to some mid-travel choices like the Santa Cruz Hightower or Commencal Meta TR.
+There is no mistaking the Following for other zippy short-travel bikes, it's more appropriate to compare the Evil to some more aggressive mid-travel rigs.
 Evil is viewed as a premium brand and their prices reflect this.
 The entry-level Following build sells for a large $5699 price tag.
 To be fair, this price tag buys you some impressive components.

 Evil Following MB 2018 Review